Daimler-Benz DB 605: Design and development

 Along with bearing difficulties, the DB 605 suffered particularly badly from the materials shortages in wartime Germany.
 From the outbreak of war onwards critical shortages of elements such as nickel and cobalt meant that the DB 605 had its exhaust valves reduced in nickel content from about 13.5% to 8%.
-This resulted in them becoming insufficiently corrosion resistant, and they began to scale in use.
+This resulted in their becoming insufficiently corrosion resistant, and they began to scale in use.
 This scale then caused pre-ignition, which led to catastrophic detonation and eventually engine failure.
 This was the primary reason that the full 1.42 ata manifold pressure was not permitted, although the problems occurred for a long time before the official order restricting the power level was given (Jumo and BMW suffered exactly the same problem for some time).
 This was eventually fixed by applying a very heavy chrome plating to the exhaust valves, which rendered them just sufficiently resistant to scaling while still using less of a critical element than the original nickel alloy.
 BMW had developed this plating technique first, as the BMW 801 in the Fw 190 had also been suffering from a spate of detonation induced engine failures.

 Like the 601, the 605 was designed to run on "B4" fuel with an octane rating of 87.
 In 1944 a series of newer engines was introduced, allowing the engine to run on the 100 octane "C3" fuel and optionally including fittings for various optional power-boosting agent dispensing systems, such as the MW50 methanol-water injection system, and GM-1 nitrous oxide injection system.
 The DB 605AM, running initially on C3 and MW-50, saw power improved to 1,800 PS (1775 hp) for takeoff.
 In mid-1944, the requirement for C3 was dropped and standard B4 fuel with MW-50 was used.
 The DB 605AS(M) improved the maximum rated altitude by using a larger supercharger taken from the DB 603 but was otherwise similar to the A(M).
 The DB 605ASB's takeoff power was also rated at 1,800 PS (1,775 hp), while maintaining the high-altitude performance of the ASM.
 The final version of the A-series was the DB 605ASC of 1945, which improved takeoff power to 2,000 PS (1,973 hp).